odashi/cloud-storage-mocker/README.md

 ## Caution

-This library is provided for writing unit tests that work with the Google Cloud Storage client library.
+This library is basically provided for writing unit tests.
 DO NOT use this library on any code on the production.